tigertop/arkoc.github.io/_posts/2017-01-18-msbuild-config-files-for-dlls.md

 </Target>
 ```

 Now last step.
-We need to make our transformed file to be included in output directory (also in directory where our dll is referenced)
+We need to make our transformed file to be included in the output directory (also in output directories of other projects  where our dll is referenced).

-Add this section after (`<Import Project="$(MSBuildToolsPath)\Microsoft.CSharp.targets" />`)
+Add this section just after (`<Import Project="$(MSBuildToolsPath)\Microsoft.CSharp.targets" />`)

 ```xml
 <ItemGroup>